-The Group's unrestricted cash balance at the year end was £3.5 million (2022: £2.5 million).
-The Group borrowings totalled £41 million under a loan facility repayable on 20 October 2025 (the 'Loan').
-The Group is permitted to utilise up to 40% of GAV measured at drawdown with a Loan to GAV of 36.8% at 30 June 2023.
+The Group's unrestricted cash balance at the year end was £3.3 million (2023: £3.5 million).
+The Group had borrowings of £41 million under a loan facility repayable on 20 October 2025 (the 'Loan'), but no capital commitments or contingent liabilities.

+The Group is permitted to utilise up to 40% of GAV measured at drawdown with a Loan to GAV of 37.7% at 30 June 2024.
 Therefore, the Group had headroom against its borrowing covenant.
 The lender's loan to value covenant of 60% is significantly higher than the Group's Loan to GAV.
-Lastly, if agreed by the current lender, two properties not secured against the loan and valued at £8.73 million are available as additional security for the Loan.
+In addition, if agreed by the current lender, two properties not secured against the Loan and valued at £8.55 million are available as additional security for the Loan.

 The Loan also has a lender's interest cover covenant of 250%.
-At 30 June 2023 the Group's interest cover ratio was 614.50%, giving significant headroom.
-A 'severe but plausible downside' scenario has also been projected.
+At 30 June 2024 the Group's interest cover ratio was 611.3%, giving significant headroom.
+A 'severe but plausible downside' scenario has been projected.
 While rent collections have been strong, this scenario projects rent deferrals and write-offs for tenants with difficulty paying rents from operational cash flows.
 In this scenario the Group still has adequate headroom against the interest cover covenant and positive cash balances.
-Further detail of the assumptions made in assessing the adaption of Group's going concern basis can be found in note 2.4.
+Further detail of the assumptions made in assessing the adoption of Group's going concern basis can be found in Note 2.4.

-The Group benefits from a secure, diversified income stream from leases which are not overly reliant on any one tenant or sector.
+The Group benefits from a secure, diversified income stream from leases which are not overly reliant on any one tenant or sector, with the Group generating net cash flows from operating activities for the year being reported of £4.0 million.
 As a result, the directors believe that the Group is well placed to manage its financing and other business risks.